 - Optimize Typography with @tailwindcss/typography

-When building an article or blog website with dynamic content, we cannot manually style each piece of text individually.
-To solve this problem, use the official plugin from Tailwind, @tailwindcss/typography
+When building article websites or blogs with dynamic content, you can't manually style every text element.
+To solve this problem, use Tailwind's official @tailwindcss/typography plugin, which provides automatic styling for markup-based content.

 <article class="prose lg:prose-xl dark:prose-invert">